 Water Quality Management

-Rand Water has adopted the South African National Drinking Water Standard (SANS) 241: 2005 drinking water quality standard (95% compliance to class I and 99% compliance to class II) as a delivery specification.
-In addition, the organisation has a more comprehensive and stringent internal production specification, designed to provide a buffer and ensure the SANS 241: 2005 specifications.
+Rand Water has adopted the South African National Drinking Water Standard (SANS) 241: 2015 as a delivery specification.
+In addition, the organisation has a more comprehensive and stringent internal production specification, designed to provide a buffer and ensure the SANS 241: 2015 specifications.

 Rand Water benchmarks quality water supplied to local authorities against the World Health Organisation (WHO) drinking water quality guidelines